+Dachshunds are toy sized dogs with hound personalities.
+They have long bodies, short legs and a narrow muzzle.
 The long-haired Dachshund has an elegant, flowing coat.
 In fact, it is one of three Dachshund coat varieties, which can all be found in either the standard or miniature breed.

 The other coat varieties are smooth-haired and wire-haired.
 Grooming needs and care requirements are the main differences between these three coat types.
 Although, there are some indications that health and temperaments differ too.
-First, we’ll take a look at grooming.

 Dachshunds are fairly clean dogs and are moderate shedders.
 The smooth-haired types are pretty low maintenance.
 The luscious locks of your long haired variety, in contrast, will certainly require more brushing and care.

 Brushing every day will help you get rid of, and prevent, tangles.
 Frequent brushing also helps keep loose hairs from being shed around your home.